Azure-Samples/azure-search-power-skills/Vision/AnalyzeFormV2/Readme.md

 ## Settings

-This function requires a `fr_endpoint` and a `fr_key` settings set to a valid Azure Forms Recognizer API key and to your custom Form Recognizer 2.1-preview endpoint.
+This function requires a `FORMS_RECOGNIZER_ENDPOINT` and a `FORMS_RECOGNIZER_KEY` settings set to a valid Azure Forms Recognizer API key and to your custom Form Recognizer 2.1-preview endpoint.
 If running locally, this can be set in your project's debug environment variables (go to project properties, in the debug tab).
 This ensures your key won't be accidentally checked in with your code.
 If running in an Azure function, this can be set in the application settings.